 After a long-awaited update, the FHA is finally issuing a change to condominium guidelines.
 It was announced Wednesday that spot approvals are back, and steps are being taken in order to loosen eligibility requirements.
 With these revised guidelines, FHA is expecting the update to qualify an additional 20,000-60,000 condo units per year.

-The National Associations of Realtors has been advocating for change in FHA requirements for over a decade and stated they are thrilled with the change and the opportunities that will now be available to prospect homebuyers.
+The National Associations of Realtors has been advocating for change in FHA requirements for over a decade and stated they are thrilled with the change and the opportunities that will now be available to prospective homebuyers.
 NAR President John Smaby stated, “This ruling, which culminates years of collaboration between HUD and NAR, will help reverse recent declines in condo sales and ensure the FHA is fulfilling its primary mission to the American people.”

 The updated guidelines will take effect on October 15, 2019.